-Sussing Out Chili Pairings
+Sussing Out Chile Pairings

 - Aji panca: Very light and berry-like, with a good kick.
 Tastes almost like blueberries.
-I found it best with lighter and berry-like chocolates so its fruity nuances don't get covered up, though it's also very good with acidic chocolate (see below).
+I found it best with lighter and berry-like chocolates so its fruity nuances don't get covered up though it's also very good with acidic chocolate (see below).

-- Aleppo: Fresh-tasting and oily, acidic and light but complex and zesty.
+- Aleppo: Fresh-tasting and oily, acidic and light, but complex and zesty.
 Great with nutty chocolates.

 - Chipotle: Overused?
-Possibly, but its rich, sweet and smoky flavor is the best way to bring out the smokiness of a very dark, challenging chocolate.
+Possibly, but its rich, sweet, and smoky flavor is the best way to bring out the smokiness of a very dark, challenging chocolate.

 Other Considerations for Your Pairings